tanveesrivastava/Machinery/README.md

 2. **Belt Segments:** Add small rectangular segments (cubes) on top of the plane to represent the moving segments of the belt.

 ### 7.2 Movement Mechanism:
 1. **Path Animation:** Create a path (Bezier curve) for the belt segments to follow.
-This path will define the movement direction of the belt.
+This path will define the direction of movement of the belt.
-2. **Animating the Belt:** Parent the belt segments to the path and animate them to move along the path.
-Use a looped animation to simulate continuous belt movement.
+2. **Animating the Belt:** Parent the belt segments to the path and animate them to move along it.
+You can use a looped animation to simulate continuous belt movement.

 ### 7.3 Adding Objects on the Belt:
 1. **Object Placement:** Place simple objects (e.g., cubes, spheres) on top.
 2. **Animation:** Run the animation to see if the objects are falling and moving as per the conveyor belt movement.

 ## 8. Integration of Robotic Arm and Belt
-We have then integrated the robotic arm and the belt together.
+We have then integrated the robotic arm and the belt.
-"""